-Component two (Lent Term): Externally Set Assignment (ESA) This represents the culmination of the GCSE course as it draws together all the knowledge, understanding and skills developed in Component one.
-The thematic based ESA paper is issued.
-Then follows a 20 hour preparatory period of study which then culminates in a 10 hour exam.
+Component two: Externally Set Assignment (ESA)

+This represents the culmination of the GCSE course as it draws together all the knowledge, understanding and skills developed in Component one.
+The thematic based ESA paper is issued in January of Year 11 and runs to the end of the course at the beginning of May where it culminates with a 10 hour exam.